WebSpellChecker/wproofreader-docker/examples/admin-panel/README.md

 db-manager applies the changesets included in the selected WProofreader release, and Admin-panel applies its own migrations during startup.
 Changesets that have already run are skipped, so running `docker compose up -d` again is safe.

+Upgrading from an Admin-panel release before 3.0.0: that image ran the queue worker and the scheduler inside the single `admin-panel` container.
+From 3.0.0 they are the `admin-panel-worker` and `admin-panel-scheduler` services in this Compose file, so take the current `docker-compose.yml` together with the new version.
+Without the two services, invitation e-mails stay queued and the hourly maintenance does not run.

 ## HTTPS and public hostnames